emperorofmars/stf-unity/Docs/stf_format.md

 # STF Format
-The STF format is based on the idea of GLTF 2.0, but differs in significant ways.
+The STF format is based on the concept of GLTF 2.0.

-It is a binary format made up of at least one chunk, which is always a UTF-8 encoded definition in the Json format.
-All further chunks are optional buffers which have to be referenced by the Json definition.
+It is a binary format made up of at least one chunk, which is always a UTF-8 encoded definition in the JSON format.
+All further chunks are optional buffers which have to be referenced by the JSON definition.

-Every object in the Json Definition is addressed by UUID.
+Every object in the JSON Definition is addressed by UUID.
 It must persist between import and export.

 Every object has a type.
 The importer/exporter for each object is selected by its type.
 Support for additional types can be hot-loaded.
-If a type is not supported, the Json and all referenced objects have to be preserved and re-exported unless manually removed.
+If a type is not supported, the JSON and all referenced objects have to be preserved and re-exported unless manually removed.

 An STF file must stay the same between import and export, unless explicitly modified by the user.